 All MIPS Ledger 2 accounts are fringe reimbursable.
 BFA will automatically add MIPS accounts to the reimbursement automated journal entry (AJEs) and update the fringe reimbursable code.

-Please see the document “Requests to Establish a Cost Share or NIH Salary Cap Account” for instructions on fringe reimbursement on these accounts.
+Please see the document “Requests to Establish a State-Supported Account” for instructions on fringe reimbursement on these accounts.

 Requests to Establish a Cost Share or NIH Salary Cap Account